Josh Allen Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Season Stats

-- He has tacked on 763 rushing yards on 122 carries (plus six touchdowns), averaging 44.9 yards per game.
+- He also has 763 rushing yards on 122 carries with six touchdowns, averaging 44.9 yards per game.

 - The Bills have run 58.7% passing plays and 41.3% rushing plays this season.
 They rank third in the NFL in scoring.